comeon-group/comeon-junior-front-end-test/README.md

 # Hint, a couple of ways to impress us extra
 * Add a nice animation when the info pane opens/closes
 * Use a scalable CSS methodology like  BEM, SUIT or SMACSS
-* Make it look nice an a large screen also
+* Make it look nice on a large screen also
 * Make it a plain vanilla JS solution

 # Assignment Criteria